 by Gabrielle M. Etzel

-As Director of Admissions at Hillsdale Zachary Miller told Campus Reform, the essential questions of the Western tradition like “what does it mean to be human” and “how are we to order our lives towards the good, the true, and the beautiful” are never “going to be out of style and out of fashion.”
+As the Director of Admissions at Hillsdale College, Zachary Miller, told Campus Reform, “[T]he essentials of questions like what does it mean to be human” are never “going to be out of style.”

 – – –